 The wage enhancement/HCCEG administration grant provided in 2015 was a grant that could be carried forward.
 Therefore, unused 2015 administration grant funding will continue to be reported on and will not be recovered by the ministry.
-However, please note that administration funding provided to CMSMs and DSSABs in 2021 cannot be carried forward and any unused funds by December 31, 2021 will be recovered by the ministry.
+However, please note that administration funding provided to CMSMs and DSSABs in 2022 cannot be carried forward and any unused funds by December 31, 2022 will be recovered by the ministry.

-SECTION 9: ONE-TIME TRANSITIONAL GRANT
+SECTION 10: 2022 ONE-TIME TRANSITIONAL GRANT

-As previously communicated, beginning on January 1, 2021, CMSMs and DSSABs will be required to cost share all provincial child care administration funding, including wage enhancement/home child care enhancement grant administration funding, at a rate of 50/50 provincial/municipal.
+As previously communicated, beginning on January 1, 2022, the threshold for allowable administrative funding CMSMs and DSSABs can spend on child care will be reduced from 10% to 5%.
+CMSMs and DSSABs will also continue to be required to cost share all provincial child care administration funding, including wage enhancement/home child care enhancement grant administration funding, at a rate of 50/50 provincial/municipal.